 Number one on my weight loss list is consistency.
 This is something I see lacking in many patients.
 This patient demographic who lack consistency tend to have had success with weight loss in the past but have regained the weight usually with interest.
 One major cause of this is they lack consistency with their dietary habits.

-For a weight loss plan to be successful long term, it needs to be forever.
+For a type 2 diabetes and weight loss plan to be successful long term, it needs to be forever.
 Therefore, the plan you decide to follow needs to be sustainable.
 Many patients I see adopt an all or nothing approach to dieting.
 They will completely abstain from the usual treats only to experience a relapse later.
 Therefore, I would recommend avoiding an all or nothing mindset.

 This patient demographic jump between diets trapping them in an endless cycle of weight loss and weight gain.
 If a weight loss plan isn’t working for you, this isn’t time to abandon ship but rather time to steady the ship and build on the healthy behaviours you have already incorporated.
 This allows consistent progress to be made.